 The Board provides license verifications in three formats: telephone, website, and Official Written Verification.
 Only an Official Written Verification is issued under the Board Seal.

 The Board may discipline an optometrist who violates the Texas Optometry Act.
 A license verification search will display disciplinary action.
+A current list of licenses disciplined is on the website.
 You may also telephone the Board at 512-305-8500.
 An optometrist with past disciplinary action may currently be able to practice without restrictions.
 Disciplinary action for each year is also reported in the annual Board Newsletter.

 Copies of Disciplinary Action